vectrix-space/ignite/readme.md

 The Ignite launcher must be executed instead of the Minecraft Server.
 Ignite will launch the Minecraft Server itself, additionally passing in any extra arguments you provide it.
 Usually you would want to put the launcher jar, and the server jar in the same directory.

-This would then be run like `java -jar ignite-launcher.jar`.
+This would be run like `java -jar ignite-launcher.jar`.
 Any other parameters will be passed onto and effect the target server.

 **Note:** You must add the flag `-javaagent:./ignite-launcher.jar` if you're running Java 8 or below.